classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 Additionally, however, a REST-API that connects to that cloud instance, was created.
-It can be found in `watson_server` and has the following end points:
+It can be found in `watson_server` and has the following endpoints:

 - **GET `/`** checks whether the server is online
 - **GET `/watson/session`** creates a new session with the Watson